 The first characteristic or habit is overcoming obstacles.
-In other words, successful landscape photographers adapt to every situation: the weather, time of the year, time of day… Landscape photographers try to time the shoot so the conditions are ideal, but they know that it’s rarely the case.
+In other words, successful landscape photographers adapt to every situation: the weather, time of the year, time of day… Landscape photographers try to time their shoots so the conditions are ideal, but they know that it’s rarely the case things will work out in their favor.
 So, they adapt and learn to make the best out of every situation.

 2. A burning desire to improve

 Another common trait of successful landscape photographers is a burning desire to improve.
 This doesn’t only mean improving the areas where they’re weak – but also their areas of strength.
 It’s important to appreciate what you already create, but also to be aware that there’s always room for improvement.

 To be a “master post processor,” Mark notes that you don’t need to know everything about the image editing software you use.
 Instead, it means that you should have a unique editing style.
 It has to be subtle, yet recognizable, and it’s a delicate balance you have to work on to achieve.

 When successful landscape photographers see something familiar, they observe it like it’s new.
 Mark has noticed their attention to detail while creating a composition even when they revisit the same location, and it’s curiosity that makes you search for new elements even in familiar places.

 There are plenty of ways a simple notebook can help you improve your photography.
 Mark has noticed that successful landscape photographers he knows always keep notes.
 They either carry a notebook or do it on their phones, but they all do it.
 I tend to write stuff down so I can totally relate.
 It helps you to organize your thoughts and time, keep all ideas and concepts in one place, or write reminders for the things you need to do.